 Multiple plot windows

-Because data scientists often work with many plots from many different datasets, RTVS lets you create as many independent plot windows as you like that can be arranged however you like within the Visual Studio frame or outside that frame.
+Because data scientists often work with many plots from many different datasets, RTVS lets you create as many independent plot windows.
+You can then arrange those windows however you like within the Visual Studio frame or outside that frame altogether.
 (See Customize window layouts in Visual Studio for general information on docking and resizing windows.)

 The default behavior for drag-and-drop is copy; to move, drag-and-drop while holding down the Shift key.